 It was so wonderful to spend the holidays with our families and friends.
 We got to share Thanksgiving and Christmas with them, which we hadn’t done in four years.
 We had a packed house for Christmas with relatives coming in from out of state, our friend from China who lives in LA now came down, and my sister’s boyfriend flew in from India, and his sister and three more Indian friends joined us as well.
 The best part about Christmas was when my sister and her boyfriend simultaneously proposed to one another in front of everyone.
 They both had made rings for one another, and it wasn’t even planned!

 On New Years Eve Stevo and I made dinner together and spent the night reflecting on what a wild year it was.
-It turned out nothing like we’d planned, leaving our jobs in China early and tacking on an additional three months of travel we hadn’t budgeted for, plus spending the holidays with our families and friends in America for the first time in four years.
+It turned out nothing like we’d planned, leaving our jobs in China early and tacking on an additional three months of travel we hadn’t budgeted for, plus spending the holidays with our families and friends in America.
 Figuring things out together, the highs and the lows, was what made it so awesome.
 We can’t wait for what’s in store in 2015!

 What were your highlights of 2014?
 Did your year turn out as planned?